The Most Memorable Football Halftime Show Moments

 2. MJ’s Original Mannequin Challenge (1993)

 Everyone knows Michael Jackson’s legendary moonwalk dance move, but far fewer could name The Mannequin.
 Okay, that’s probably because it doesn’t exist.
-Still, MJ’s stoic entrance to the 1993 Super Bowl halftime show was truly a marvel to behold.
+Still, MJ’s stoic entrance to the 1993 halftime show was truly a marvel to behold.

 After two pseudo-Jacksons popped up above the scoreboards on either end of the stadium, MJ appeared on stage.
 The crowd went wild in anticipation, preparing for an unforgettable show.